uvaai/ml1/40 week4/40 AlphaGo/content.md

 Games are very often used as such challenges for intelligence in AI, because programming the basic rules of a game is usually easy and the challenge has a very clear goal (win the game).
-However, finding a strategy with which you can win, is usally much harder.
+However, finding a strategy with which you can win, is usually much harder.
 The classic example here is the game of chess, which was "solved" in 1997 when the computer *Deep Blue* beat Garry Kasparov, who was at that time was ranked the best player in the world.
 Most of the victory of *Deep Blue* is usually attributed to the increases in computational